morgant/acl-tools-osx/README.md

 	-aceperm permission
 	        True if the file has an ACE containing 'permission'.
 Accepts a comma-delimited list of permissions.

+	-acelocal
+	        True if the file has a 'local', non-inherited, ACE.

+	-aceinherited
+	        True if the file has an 'inherited' ACE.

 	-aceallow
 	        True if the file has an 'allow' ACE.